Tamarind (Imli): Uses, Benefits, Side Effects and More!

 Kindly do not use tamarind to self-medicate, replace, alter, or discontinue any ongoing treatment on your own.
 Consult a doctor if you are facing any health-related problems.

-In a study I stumbled upon, it was found that taking tamarind extract by mouth might be effective in reducing swelling.
+In a study16 I stumbled upon, it was found that taking tamarind extract by mouth might be effective in reducing swelling.
 It may also help protect bones and cartilage by reducing the levels of enzymes that might break down cartilage, such as metalloproteinases.
-This suggests that tamarind extract may have the potential in easing inflammation and minimising damage to bones and cartilage.
+This suggests that tamarind extract may have the potential to ease inflammation and minimise damage to bones and cartilage.

 There is no sufficient data on the safe usage of tamarind during pregnancy and lactation.
 Avoid taking tamarind or consult your doctor before taking tamarind during these times and also before giving it to elderly individuals and children.